cesarderio/Notes/Tutorials/Docker_Install.md

 # **How to Install Docker on Ubuntu**

-Docker is a platform for developing, shipping, and running applications inside containers.
-This guide will walk you through the steps to install Docker on Ubuntu.
+This tutorial will go through the steps to install Docker on Ubuntu OS.
+This tutorial can be used for most Linux distributions.
+Please see links and resources for more information.

 <br>